Tutoring Services & Academic Support

 The whiteboard is a fun tool in Collaborate.
 You, as moderator or presenter, can type, write and draw on it.
 Potentially, students (if logged in as presenters) could also work on the whiteboard.
 Warning: It is easy to accidentally erase the whiteboard, and it automatically clears when you switch to another "Share Content" feature.
 Use with caution.

-Blackboard now contains two new tools to support students learning online.
+Blackboard Ultra contains two tools to support students learning online.

 Beebee Chatbot is a digital assistant.
-Students and faculty can ask questions about common Blackboard tasks and receive Blackboard Help.
+Students and faculty can ask questions about common Blackboard tasks and receive help.
 To access Beebee, select the help icon in the bottom right corner of the Blackboard screen and select Chat Support.
-Users can ask Beebee their questions or select from a list.

 Blackboard Assist is a new page in Blackboard’s base navigation.
 Students click on the Assist link to review and access free virtual healthcare, tutorials, advising and more.